vmware-archive/app-manage/puppet/pivotal-webserver/README.md

 ```

-*More Options* - The following example will install vFabric Web Server and create two instances on the same node running on separate ports
+*More Options* - The following example will install Pivotal Web Server and create two instances on the same node running on separate ports
 ```puppet

   webserver::instance { 'web1':